wealthkernel/api-documentation-guides/docs/illustrations/FAQs.md

 ## Can the raw data of the illustration be accessed?

-At present only the illustration document can be retrieved.
+At present only the illustration document can be retrieved along with the inputs used for the illustration.

 ##  Is it possible to edit an existing illustration?